Weak hyperbolicity of cube complexes and quasi-arboreal groups: Hyperbolic cube complexes and complete bipartite subgraphs of

-Since $S$ is an increasing function of $R$, and $R$ can be chosen arbitrarily large since $\Delta$ does not have thin bicliques, $\widetilde X$ does not satisfy the conclusion of Lemma~\ref{lem:isoperimetric} and therefore is not $\delta$-hyperbolic for any $\delta$. \end{proof}

-\begin{rem} While the planar grid arising in $\widetilde X$ from the complete bipartite graph $K\subset\Delta$ is quasi-isometrically embedded, it may not be convex.
+\begin{rem} While the planar grid arising in $\widetilde X$ from the complete bipartite graph $K\subset\Delta$ is isometrically embedded (in the combinatorial sense), it may not be convex.
 Any distortion of $P$ in $\widetilde X$ reflects some failure of $K$ to be a full subgraph of $\Delta$, by Lemma~\ref{lem:convexsubwallspace}. \end{rem}

 \begin{lem} If $\Delta$ has thin bicliques, then $\widetilde X$ is hyperbolic. \end{lem}

 \begin{proof} By Lemma~\ref{lem:dimensionhyper}, it suffices to show that $\widetilde X^{(1)}$ is $\delta$-hyperbolic for some $\delta$.